 Spider veins are notoriously hard to treat, and the go-to treatment is usually sclerotherapy, aka multiple injections into the veins to hide the veins.

 Some find relief with Vicks for Spider Veins, but home remedies are not super successful.

 Note that Spider Veins are different than varicose veins.
 Spider veins are typically closer to the surface, smaller, and less visible than varicose veins.
 Varicose veins are even more difficult to treat than spider veins, and light therapy is less likely to be effective at clearing varicose veins.

 What is Light Therapy?

-Also known as Photodynamic Therapy, light therapy emits light on your skin, typically red, blue, or amber-colored light.
-This therapy works to encourage your skin to stay healthy through various means because it increases blood flow.
-If you’re getting a treatment away from home, your therapist will usually run a small laser over areas of concern and keep the light shining on these spots for various amounts of time.
+Depending on the wavelength(s) chosen, light therapy works to encourage your skin to stay healthy by increasing blood flow.
+If you’re getting treatment at a medispa, your therapist will usually run a small laser over areas of concern and keep the light shining on these spots for specific amounts of time.

 When undergoing a light therapy session, you will likely be put in a dark room to ensure that the therapy works well.
 Most therapists will often recommend that you have several treatments for best results.